Street Corner (1948 film): Plot

-After the abortion provider completes the procedure, Lois passes out on the street.
+After the abortion, Lois passes out on the street.
 She is immediately brought to her family doctor where she tells him what has happened.
 The doctor admits Lois to the hospital and informs her parents about the abortion.
 The movie concludes with the doctor giving a sex education lecture to teens and their parents using graphic, visual depictions of venereal disease, female anatomy, pregnancy, and childbirth.